Dyckson/tech_playground/README.md

 Favorability measures the percentage of positive responses to a survey question.
 For example:

-- On a 5-point Likert scale:
+- On a 7-point Likert scale:
-  - Responses of 4 (Agree) and 5 (Strongly Agree) are considered favorable.
+  - Responses of 6 (Agree) and 7 (Strongly Agree) are considered favorable.
-  - Responses of 3 (Neutral) are considered neutral.
+  - Responses of 4-5 are considered neutral.
-  - Responses of 1 (Strongly Disagree) and 2 (Disagree) are considered unfavorable.
+  - Responses of 1-3 are considered unfavorable.

 Favorability helps identify areas where employees feel positively about their experience.